Fraud exists in all industries, including those that one might not expect.

 his first appearance in the U.S. District Court in West Palm Beach on

 July 22, 2013.
-The man faces charges for honest services
+The man faces charges for honest services fraud and

 In the past, the airline company provided cargo and passenger services